mitchpaulus/neobem/doc/faq.md

 for 'bemp' online comes up with the ASHRAE certification items along with other acronyms.

-So it's current name is Neobem.
+So its current name is Neobem.
 It's partially an ode to [Neovim](https://neovim.io), the text editor that I will do most raw editing of idf files and now these input files.
 Plus, throwing 'Neo' in front of nouns makes things cooler, right?
 Searching the internet for